 As an independent Contractor, you are paid a settlement, plus applicable reimbursements for each completed move including permits and tolls providing you can provide receipts.
-ATC currently pays 75-85 cents per mile for CDL Contractors.
+ATC currently pays .90 cents to $1.00 per mile for CDL Contractors.
 You always know the pay before you accept a move.
 We do not withhold anything from your pay to accumulate toward an Escrow account.
-We pay $15 per hour for downtime or a breakdown – up to $150 per day.
+We pay $20 per hour for downtime or a breakdown – up to $200 per day.

 When Do I Get Paid?

 ATC pays two business days after settlement paperwork is emailed in.
-We do not use any type of fuel card.
+We have EFS fuel cards for fuel.
 We pay via direct deposit into your bank account.

 What Does ATC Reimburse?

 ATC reimburses all fuel used in the client’s vehicle, as well as permits and tolls, and any other miscellaneous expenditures used for the client’s vehicle.
 ATC does reimburse fuel at 100%, but you pay for the fuel up front.
-THERE IS NO FUEL ADVANCE PROVIDED.
+EFS Fuel cards are available.
 We can usually order and pay for permits in advance.
 However, there are some states that require the driver to purchase at the point of entry.
 We reimburse this at 100%.

 What Does ATC Move?